 Sometimes anything that’s inside the machine can escape into the hose, and this can cause a smelly problem.
 It’s worth keeping an eye on the hose and making sure that nothing is stuck in it before you use the machine.

-Additionally, removing any blockages in the hose is also a very good practice.
-As well as, acknowledging and repairing any damages to the hose.
+Additionally, removing any blockages in the hose is also a very good practice, as is repairing any damage to the hose.

 If you have an ageing tumble dryer, you might find that you get a burning smell when the machine is drying clothes.